locka99/opcua/README.md

 }
 ```

-Obviously you'll do probably want to do more than this, but refer to the sample-server example.
-A server would
+This simple example will use default settings to create and run a server.

-want to create elements in the address space, update variables on a timer or listener and things of that nature.
+Obviously a real world server needs to do more than this.
+Refer to the sample-server example for something that adds variables to the address space and changes their values on a timer.

 # Compliance

 ## Server

 The server is compliant (more or less) with OPC UA micro profile.
+Over time compliance will expand out to embedded support and possibly further.

 ### Supported services

 The following services are supported fully, partially (marked with a *) or as a stub / work in progress (marked !).
 That means a client
 may call them and receive a response.
 Anything not listed is totally unsupported.
 Calling an unsupported service will terminate the session.
+Partial implementations are expected to be implemented over time.

 * Discovery service set
     * GetEndpoints